 Meet Cory Mikhals

 No Virtual Event is complete without an emcee.
-Cory Mikhals, actor, voice artist and emcee, has over 35 years of media experience.
+Cory Mikhals, actor, voice artist, and emcee, has over 35 years of media experience.
 Living in Boise for more than 18 years now, he has worked closely with clients from around the Treasure Valley and beyond, including Camp River Run, Children’s Miracle Network, Special Olympics, and many others.

 With a smooth voice and a charismatic personality, Cory engages audiences and interviews with ease.
 Despite not being able to emcee for in-person events recently, he has found it inspiring to incorporate Virtual Events with Online Auctions.

 “We can still reach people from large events, and then even more.
-People that wouldn’t have been able to attend or be a part of an in person event can now be a part of it from the comfort of their homes,” says Cory.
+People that wouldn’t have been able to attend or be a part of an in-person event can now be a part of it from the comfort of their homes,” says Cory.

 As Cory prepares for Virtual Events, he makes sure to know everything he can about the organizations, people, and individual stories he is presenting.
-His personal approach and preparedness allows him to speak from the heart.
+His personal approach and preparedness allow him to speak from the heart.